highest mountain peak in india

 Preserving Heritage and Environment

-Kanchenjunga’s cultural allure and tourism appeal create a harmonious synergy between natural splendor, cultural diversity, and economic vitality.
-As visitors explore its towering peaks and verdant valleys, they not only contribute to the local economy but also forge lasting connections with the rich traditions and warm hospitality of the region.
+KanchenjunKanchenjunga’sallure and tourism appeal create a harmonious synergy between natural splendor, cultural diversity, and economic vitality.
+Visitors who explore its towering peaks and verdant valleys contribute to the local economy and forge lasting connections with the region’s warm hospitality.

 Challenges and Conservation Efforts for Kanchenjunga